 After sending your initial message, be sure to follow up.
-If the person agrees to a meeting, this may involve an email to arrange your phone appointment or in-person meeting.
-Never expect the person to phone you.
+If the person agrees to a meeting, this may involve an email to arrange your phone appointment Zoom call.

 Here is a sample outreach email.
 Similar phrasing can also be used for messages sent from The Herd.
 Find additional networking email and LinkedIn message examples here, as well as more advice in the Tufts Career Guide.

 Sample Networking Email

-Subject line: Career Question from Tufts IR Major
+Subject line: Career Question from Tufts University senior

 I’m a senior international relations major at Tufts and I found your name through the Tufts International Relations Program group on LinkedIn.
 From your LinkedIn profile, I see that you’ve worked at a variety of NGOs, most recently in Syria.
 As I’ve focused my own studies on the Middle East, including time studying abroad in Cairo, I’d like to return to the region after college.

 I’d love to hear about your experiences living and working in the region, as well as any advice you might have for me as I begin an international job search.
 I wonder if it might be possible to schedule a 20-30 minute conversation sometime in the next 2 weeks?
 Thank you for considering my request.

 Tufts University, Class of XXXX